How To Respond To Questions While Creating Curiosity

 She very well could have said, “That’s nice.
 I’ve just joined in February.”

 If that had been the case, the conversation would have gone in a completely different direction.
-Which, by the way, would have been ok too.
+Which, by the way, also would have been ok too.

 Now it’s your turn.
 Think about how you answer simple questions and how you can add a little bit more to your response to create curiosity.